nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-10-20-find-a-claim.md

 ---

 ## Why we did this work
 During alpha a few options were tried to allow users to search and filter for claims in their dashboard, this was removed from the prototypes to help descope the complexity of the MVP.
 The need for users to be able to find a claim easily is still present.
-Goal is to help a user find a claim easily.

 ## What our ideas were

-I started by bringing back in what had before.
+I started by bringing back in what was previously implemented.

 >**We believe that** allowing search and filter
 >**Will be a useful feature for** submitters
 >**As it will** help them narrow down on available information to find their claim easily.

-Played back to see how it felt to people, but without clarity on specific uses, it felt a bit vague in what problems the search and filter were both trying to solve and felt like needed to zoom in on specific use cases.
+I played the design back, but without clarity on specific uses, it felt a bit vague in what problems the search and filter were both trying to solve and felt like needed to zoom in on specific use cases.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">
   <figure>
     <img src="filter-no-search.png" alt="text" style="width: 100%; height: auto;">
-    <figcaption>text</figcaption>
+    <figcaption>Filter applied but no search input entered</figcaption>
   </figure>
   </div>
   <div style="flex: 1; max-width: 48%;">
   <figure>
     <img src="search-and-filter.png" alt="text" style="width: 100%; height: auto;">
-    <figcaption>text</figcaption>
+    <figcaption>Filter and search applied</figcaption>
   </figure>
   </div>
 </div>